waldeir/Set-Openbox-Menu-Icons/README.md

 # Set Openbox Menu Icons

-Program to set icons in openbox menu.
+Program to set icons to a custom openbox menu.